chaos-polymtl/mixing-ann/README.md

 ### Setting the Python methods

-In the `MixerNN.py` file, three important methods are presented.
-The first one allows to read the database, the second to normalize the data and the third to train the ANN.
+In the `MixerNN.py` file, three important methods are implemented.
+The first one reads the database, the second normalizes the data and the third trains the ANN.

 - `read_mixerdata`

-This methods reads the `.txt` files that contains the features (inputs) and the power number and stores them into variables.
+This method reads the `.txt` file that contains the features (inputs) and the power number and stores them into variables.

 - `initial_setup`

-This method creates a tensor $X$ of dimension $n \times d$ where $n$ is the number of mixing samples and $d$ is the number of features, which is seven (six geometrical reatios and one Reynold number).
-It also create a second tensor $y$ of dimension $n \times 1$ containing the outputs $N_p$ of every mixing samples.
+This method creates a tensor $X$ of dimension $n \times d$ where $n$ is the number of mixing samples and $d$ is the number of features, which is seven (six geometrical ratios and one Reynolds number).
+It also creates a second tensor $y$ of dimension $n \times 1$ containing the outputs $N_p$ of every mixing samples.

-Then, the MinMax method from [sklearn](https://scikit-learn.org/stable/) is used to scale the features and the outputs in the interval of 0 to 1 to avoid any biases during the training.
+Then, we use the MinMax method from [sklearn](https://scikit-learn.org/stable/) to scale the features and the outputs in the interval of 0 to 1 to avoid any bias during the training.

-Finaly, the samples are seperated into two sets: training and testing.
-The `train_test_split` function from sklearn is used to perform the split.
+Finaly, we seperate the samples into two sets: training and testing.
+We use the `train_test_split` function from sklearn to perform the split.

 - `fit_model`

 First, the method creates the architecture of the ANN using the [Tensorflow](https://www.tensorflow.org/?gclid=Cj0KCQjw-fmZBhDtARIsAH6H8qikMT8INmX_rvf5a83jC6K4WxbQN0EwutTxOsleIzC-3XyXXSMzGlYaAiK9EALw_wcB) and [Keras](https://keras.io/) libraries.
 It builds a deep network according to the arguments of the method that specifies its hyperparameters, such as the number of layers, the number of neurons, the batch size, the number of epochs, the activation function and even the validation fraction of the training set.

 Second, the method compiles the ANN using the training set.
-Not only the model is returned in this method, but also the history of the ANN.
+In the method, we return the model and also the history of the ANN.
 This allows to catch the evolution of the loss function.

 ### Grid search